by Andrew Collins | 1st Mar 2018

 The only other way around the ‘reach crunch’ is to suck it up and pay the money.
 Facebook is lowering organic reach to force more organisations to pay up and, as such, it’s becoming more like the old-fashioned advertising streams of TV, radio and newspapers.

 In the next few weeks, we’ll be looking at other digital media and marketing trends for 2018.
-We will look at the increase in video and live video, and the rise of digital assistants.
+We will look at The Rise in Video and Live Video, and the rise of digital assistants.
 Keep an eye on our website.

 If you enjoyed this article and are interested in the work we do here at ProMo-Cymru then take a look at our other articles in the News section.